cannlytics/cannlytics-website/README.md

 3. Direct hosting requests to the containerized app.

-This step provides access to this containerized app from a [Firebase Hosting] URL, so the app can generate dynamic content for the Firebase-hosted site.
+This step provides access to this containerized app from a [Firebase Hosting](https://firebase.google.com/docs/hosting) URL, so that the app can generate dynamic content for the Firebase-hosted site.

 ```bash
 firebase deploy --only hosting:production